Microsoft Access: Timeline

-Uses
+Microsoft Access is no longer included in the one-time-purchase version of Microsoft Office 2021, but remains within the Microsoft 365 counterpart, as Apps for business and Business Standard editions.
+Features new to Access 2021 include an extended-precision date/time data type and dark theme support.

 In addition to using its own database storage file, Microsoft Access also may be used as the 'front-end' of a program while other products act as the 'back-end' tables, such as Microsoft SQL Server and non-Microsoft products such as Oracle and Sybase.
 Multiple backend sources can be used by a Microsoft Access Jet Database (ACCDB and MDB formats).
 Similarly, some applications such as Visual Basic, ASP.NET, or Visual Studio .NET will use the Microsoft Access database format for its tables and queries.
 Microsoft Access may also be part of a more complex solution, where it may be integrated with other technologies such as Microsoft Excel, Microsoft Outlook, Microsoft Word, Microsoft PowerPoint and ActiveX controls.

 Access tables support a variety of standard field types, indices, and referential integrity including cascading updates and deletes.
 Access also includes a query interface, forms to display and enter data, and reports for printing.
 The underlying Access database, which contains these objects, is multi-user and handles record-locking.

-Repetitive tasks can be automated through macros with point-and-click options.
+Repetitive tasks can be automated through macros with point and click options.
 It is also easy to place a database on a network and have multiple users share and update data without overwriting each other's work.
 Data is locked at the record level which is significantly different from Excel which locks the entire spreadsheet.

 There are template databases within the program and for download from Microsoft's website.
 These options are available upon starting Access and allow users to enhance a database with predefined tables, queries, forms, reports, and macros.
 Database templates support VBA code, but Microsoft's templates do not include VBA code.

 Programmers can create solutions using VBA, which is similar to Visual Basic 6.0 (VB6) and used throughout the Microsoft Office programs such as Excel, Word, Outlook and PowerPoint.
 Most VB6 code, including the use of Windows API calls, can be used in VBA.
 Power users and developers can extend basic end-user solutions to a professional solution with advanced automation, data validation, error trapping, and multi-user support.